 - In the Code group – go to the Developer tab.

-- Click Macro Security.
+- Click Security.

 3. Check your code for mistakes to fix VBA error 400

 Make sure to always check your code for any mistakes.
 Additionally, checking for any macros corruption is necessary as well.